1250 E. Sherwood Drive

 A QPRT may not be right for everyone.
 If you have bad health and cannot survive the selected retained term of years; anticipate selling your residence to fund other cash flow needs; believe your estate will escape estate taxes; don’t want to pay rent to your remainder beneficiaries if you want to continue to reside in the residence at the expiration of the retained term of years; have a mortgage against the residence intended to be transferred to the QPRT; or fear loss of flexibility or control of the residence, the QPRT may not fit your needs.

 There are additional considerations to the use of a QPRT.
 When the grantor makes a gift, a gift tax return will have to be prepared and filed with the IRS (between January 1 and April 15 of the year after the calendar year in which the gift is made).
 Appraisals will also have to be obtained (appraising the residence to be transferred to the QPRT).
-The costs associated with filing the gift tax return and securing the appraisal will need to be taken into account.
+The costs associated with filing the gift tax return and securing the appraisal will need to be taken into account in deciding if using a QPRT is right for your estate plan.

 It may also be possible for grantors to leverage their current gifts if the interest they own in the residence is co-owned with another individual such as a spouse.
 Obtaining a further appraisal, which would value each of the co-owner’s fractional interest in the residence, would result in a lower value of the gifted interest.
 This additional appraisal would “discount” the value of the asset based on the lack of marketability and control of the owner of the fractional interest.
 Discounts can further reduce the pro rata or liquidation value of the grantor’s interest by as much as 5% to 40%, or even higher depending upon the circumstances.